In Stock

 Lawtonberry (Rubus allegheniensis x hybrids)

 Lawtonberries are a high-yielding blackberry variety from the Rosaceae family, known for their sweet flavour and reliable harvests.
-The berries resemble blackberries but are slightly smaller and even sweeter than boysenberries.
+The berries resemble blackberries but are slightly smaller, offering a sweet, rich flavour that is very similar to traditional blackberries.
 As a perennial, Lawtonberries produce fruit annually on thorny, two-year-old canes.
 Plants grow 1–2 metres tall and wide and are self-fertile, meaning one plant can produce fruit without a pollination partner.
 Plant in a permanent position with a trellis or fence for support, as semi-erect canes benefit from structure.
 Harvest runs from late December to February, depending on your climate.

 Climate Suitability